 The old city is small but pleasant and has a bunch of attractions, while the presence of the students in the city makes it a really vibrant place.

 Wondering what to do in Maastricht?
 I'll tell you below!
 Don't have time to read this right now?
 Bookmark, pin or email this post to yourself for later and watch the video recap first:

 Things to do in Maastricht: sights and activities

 Maastricht is known as a shopping city, but not everyone crosses the Sint-Servaas bridge from the old center to go shopping on the other side of the Maas river.
 That’s a shame because the Rechtstraat is one of the loveliest streets in Maastricht.

-Okay, the street isn’t that long and you won’t find any of the big chain stores here but what you will find are numerous small boutiques, independent retailers and a few lovely places to eat.
+Okay, the street isn’t that long and you won’t find any of the big chain stores here but what you will find are numerous small boutiques, independent retailers, and a few lovely places to eat.

-2. The St. Servatius Bridge
+2. The Saint Servatius Bridge

 3. ‘t Bassin marina

 ‘t Bassin marina is a five-minute walking distance north of the old city center and is one of the most popular places to visit in Maastrict in summer, when the restaurants, shops, and bars that are located in the old Wharf cellars, move their terraces outside and open their doors.
 In winter you’ll still get to admire about 70 boats, though.